 Established in 2010 by Robin and Sandy Stuart P’09 to honor and strengthen the tradition of great teaching at St. Andrew's.
 The Stuart Chair provides support to attract, retain and nurture the professional development of the English faculty.

 Endowed Faculty Support Funds have a market value of at least $500,000.
 Proceeds from Faculty Support Funds provide for professional development or other expenses related to a particular department or area of academic concentration, as directed by the founding donor.
-A gift may be made to any Endowed Chair Fund at any time; to make a gift, contact Will Mitchell, Director of Advancement, at 302-285-4210 or email@example.com.
+A gift may be made to any Endowed Chair Fund at any time; to make a gift, contact Bernice Whaley, Director of Advancement, at 302-285-4408 or firstname.lastname@example.org.

 Bishop Philip Cook Fund